sparrovv/lvlapp.puppet/README.md

-# Provisioning with Puppet for lvlapp.com
+# Server provisioning for rails app, based on lvlapp.com

-There is some setup required to get it working. ()
+This is still WIP.

+This repository contains puppet modules for lvlapp.com.

+### How to use it:

-### Install puppet 3 on the box.
+Install puppet 3 on the box.

 ```sh
   wget http://apt.puppetlabs.com/puppetlabs-release-precise.deb